Chuo-ku, where children learn, Part 2 "Jr. Chuo-ku Culture and History Zukan"

 http://www.library.city.chuo.tokyo.jp/kidstimes?15

-(Mainly introducing schools at municipal elementary schools.
+(Mainly the introduction of municipal elementary schools.
 There are quite a lot of children's faces ... so it's natural to lie down. )

-Even so, everyone who says that it is easier to read in the shape of a book.
+Even so, everyone who says that it is easier to read it properly in the form of a "book".

 Please be assured.

-What's more, not one book per library, but a considerable amount.
+In addition, not one book per house, but a considerable amount.

-I hope you can pick it up in conjunction with "Our Chuo-ku"! !
+I hope you can pick it up with "Our Chuo-ku"! !

 ★Chuo Ward Kyobashi Library★